AEModernMCPort/Applied-Energistics-2/README.md

 1. Clone this repository via
    Download Zip or Release and extract in a new folder.
-2. Open terminal and run gradlew build (or "./gradlew build" if your on linux)
+2. Open terminal and run gradlew build (or "sudo ./gradlew build" if your on linux)

 ## Contribution